-Even if you spend time at home stressing the importance of healthy eating, it can be hard to be sure kids follow your lead once they walk out the door and head to school.
-So what can you do as a parent to make it more likely that your child will make good food choices when they’re on their own?
+Even if you stress the importance of balanced and consistent healthy eating, it can be hard to be sure kids follow your lead once they head to school.
+So what can you do as a parent to help them make good food choices?

 Let Kids Have a Say

 Like adults, kids want to be in control of what they eat.
 If your child eats school lunches, look over the menu together and discuss what they do or don’t like.
-Talk about healthy choices and plan to pack lunch on days they don’t like what’s offered so they still eat a well-rounded meal.
-For packed lunches, give kids a few healthy options and let them decide what makes the final cut.
+Talk about choosing a variety of food.
+Even plan to pack lunch on days they don’t like what’s offered so they still eat a well-rounded meal.
+For packed lunches, give kids a few healthy options, and let them decide what makes the final cut.

 Pack Lunch Carefully